Skip to Content

 If you are looking for ways to use a bunch of Jalapeno peppers and you happen to have a dehydrator, you are in luck!
 Dehydrating peppers gives you the ability to use them in a variety of ways.

-First you can dehydrate the peppers at 135-145°F until they are nice and crisp.
+First, you can dehydrate the peppers at 135-145°F until they are completely dry.
 Then store them in a mason jar, vacuumed sealed jar or in a closed freezer container.

 When you want to use them in recipes, simply soak them with boiling water until they become nice and pliable again.

 However, I prefer to dehydrate jalapeno peppers and grind them in a coffee bean grinder.
-This makes for a great homemade hot pepper powder that I can use to add a little spice to my recipes.
+This makes for a great homemade hot pepper powder to use in recipes.

 If you don’t have a specific appliance for dehydrating, you can also use your oven or a smoker to dehydrate the peppers.